Assessing and Mitigating the Impact of Glitches on Gravitational-Wave Parameter Estimation: a Model Agnostic Approach: Conclusion

 \section{Conclusion}

-Transient noise artifacts, known as {\em glitches}, have persisted in the gravitational wave strain data from the LIGO-Virgo-Kagra network.
+Transient noise artifacts, colloquially known as {\em glitches}, have persisted in the gravitational wave strain data from the LIGO-Virgo-KAGRA network.
 These artifacts can contaminate the signals from astrophysical sources, degrading the accuracy of parameter estimation.
 In this paper, we assess the efficacy of a procedure to subtract glitches from the signal data and improve the characterization of source parameters through Bayesian inference.
-The procedure involves modeling the signal, glitch and noise parts of the data simultaneously using the \bw{} \splusg{} configuration introduced in \cite{bayeswave_III}.
+The procedure involves modeling the signal, glitch, and noise parts of the data simultaneously using the \bw{} \splusg{} configuration introduced in \cite{bayeswave_III}.
 We apply the procedure to an SNR=15 injection with total mass $M_T = 65 M_{\odot}$ with properties similar to GW150914 \cite{PEofGW150914}.
-The conclusions present here may not necessarily apply to qualitatively different systems such as \nsbh{} and \bns{} systems where the interplay between the signal and glitch parts of the data will need to be more finely tuned for effective deglitching using \bw{.} Additionally, most of the glitch instance presented here have SNRs greater than the signal.
+The conclusions present here may not necessarily apply to qualitatively different systems such as \nsbh{} and \bns{} systems where the interplay between the signal and glitch parts of the data will need to be more finely tuned for effective deglitching using \bw{.} Additionally, most of the glitch instances presented here have SNRs greater than the signal.
 For other combinations of signal and glitch SNRs, the impact of the glitch on PE and the role of deglitching will need to be studied.
-The modified prior ranges presented in this work may be helpful in this fine tuning. \cite{Hourihane:2022doe} provides more detailed studies in this regard.
+The modified prior ranges presented in this work may be helpful in this fine-tuning. \cite{Hourihane:2022doe} provides more detailed studies in this regard.

-We find that blip glitches moderately affect parameter estimation results when the glitch and CBC merger are coincident within $< 0.1$ seconds, yet glitch subtraction significantly improves the accuracy when the BayesWave glitch model is able to reconstruct it faithfully.
-For those cases, the overlap between the injected waveform and recovered maximum likelihood waveform is $>0.9$, consistent with the values from \cite{Ghonge:2020suv}.
+We find that blip glitches moderately affect parameter estimation results when the glitch and CBC merger are coincident within $< 0.1$ seconds. {In cases where \bw{} can successfully model and subtract the glitch the accuracy of the parameter estimation is significantly improved,} and the overlap between the injected waveform and recovered maximum likelihood waveform is $>0.9$, consistent with the values from \cite{Ghonge:2020suv}. {However, we note that there are instances in which \bw{} does not successfully subtract the glitch, such as the injection $0.025\ {\rm s}$ before blip glitch 2 (See.
+Fig.{\ref{fig:blip2_pe_violin}}).
+A primary cause of these failures is the signal model reconstructing part of the glitch power and vice versa.
+A more detailed look into one of these unsuccessful glitch models is included in Appendix {\ref{sec:AppA}}.}

 Tomte glitches bear a strong resemblance to blips, but with their longer duration, pose a greater hindrance to parameter estimation.
 This is also reflected in the overlaps between the injected waveform and the recovered maximum likelihood waveform which are $<0.5$ in the majority of the cases.
 However, this study suggests that glitch subtraction is effective in reducing their impact and yielding accurate parameter estimates.
 The overlaps also increase to their nominal values of $>0.9$, consistent with \cite{Ghonge:2020suv}.